-Unsecured PHI: PHI that has not been secured through the use of a technology or methodology identified by the Department of Health and Human Services (HHS) as sufficient to render the information unusable, unreadable, or indecipherable to individuals.
+Unsecured PHI: Protected Health Information (PHI) that has not been secured through the use of a technology or methodology identified by the Department of Health and Human Services (HHS) as sufficient to render the information unusable, unreadable, or indecipherable to individuals.
 HHS guidance issued under section 13402(h)(2) of Pub.
 L. 111-5 identifies encryption and destruction as methods for securing PHI.
 To be considered secured, electronic PHI must be encrypted or destroyed as specified in the HIPAA Security Rule and in accordance with the National Institute of Standards and Technology (NIST).

 Violation: When unsecured PHI was acquired, used, or disclosed in a manner not permitted by the HIPAA Privacy or Security Rules.
-A violation is presumed to be a Breach unless it meets the definition of Breach Exception, or a completed risk assessment tool demonstrates low probability that the PHI has been compromised.
+A Violation is presumed to be a Breach unless it meets the definition of Breach Exception, or a completed four-factor risk assessment demonstrates low probability that the PHI has been compromised.

-Workforce Member: Includes employees, students, volunteers, trainees, and other persons whose conduct, in the performance of work for a unit in the CMU Hybrid entity is under the direct control of such entity, whether or not they are paid by the entity.
-This includes but is not limited to any individual at CMU who has access to PHI.
+Workforce Member: includes employees, volunteers, students, trainees, and other persons whose conduct, in the performance of work for a unit in the CMU Hybrid Entity is under the direct control of such entity, whether or not they are paid by the entity.
+This includes students at a CMU work-site who have access to PHI in order to satisfy a clinical experience requirement for a program of study.